Washington DC archives and its branches are the nation's record keeper. There are 2 archives buildings

 released in 2012.

-The Washington DC Archives and the other branches house millions and billions of all types of records, and yet the information we
+The main Archives and the other branches house millions and billions of all types of records, and yet the information we

 genealogists and ancestry researchers want is not always there.
 Yes we still have to search local level